jakshin/yazpt/tips-for-linux.md

 _GNOME Terminal 3.18.3, XTerm v322_

-Everything works well out of the box, except the yolo preset, whose emoji renders terribly in GNOME Terminal.
-You can upgrade to correctly-rendered but monochrome emojis by installing the [Noto Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoColorEmoji.ttf).
+Everything works well out of the box, except the yolo preset, whose emoji renders poorly in GNOME Terminal.
+You can upgrade to correctly-rendered but monochrome emojis by installing the [Noto Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoEmoji-Regular.ttf).

 ## openSUSE Tumbleweed with KDE Plasma